z-shell/brew-completions/docs/README.md

 > This repository compatible with [ZI](https://github.com/z-shell/zi)

-The [ZI](https://github.com/z-shell/zi) zsh package that can use the NPM package registry to automatically:
+The [ZI](https://github.com/z-shell/zi) package that uses the [zsh-string-lib](https://github.com/z-shell/zsh-string-lib) to automatically:

 - get the plugin's Git repository OR release-package URL,
 - get the list of the recommended ices for the plugin,